-The Governors of The Avenue School Special Needs Academy Trust are also the directors of the charitable company for the purposes of company law.
+The Governors act as the Trustees for the charitable activities of The Avenue School Special Needs Academy Trust and are also the Directors of the Charitable Company for the purposes of Company Law.

 The charitable company is known as The Avenue School.